wchriste/advent-of-code-2021/README.md

 # advent-of-code-2021
-My solutions to the 2021 Advent of Code puzzles
+My solutions to the 2021 Advent of Code puzzles.
+All will be R Markdown (.rmd) files.